Coronavirus Crisis Spurs Access To Online Treatment For Opioid Addiction

 DeLeo says patients will also be referred to Bright Heart in hospital emergency rooms.

-Dr. Paul Leonard, an emergency physician and medical director for Workit Health, an Ann Arbor, Mich., company offering in-person treatment centers and a telemedicine counseling program, says many patients who turn to emergency rooms for addiction treatment get little help finding counseling.
+Dr. Paul Leonard, an emergency doctor and medical director for Workit Health, an Ann Arbor, Mich., company offering telemedicine treatment and counseling programs, says many patients who turn to ERs for addiction treatment get little help finding counseling.

 With online therapy, patients can sign up while still in the ER.

 "We've built a better mousetrap," Leonard says.